Hess Co. (NYSE:HES) Shares Sold by State of Alaska Department of Revenue

 HES opened at $146.56 on Friday.
 Hess Co. has a 12 month low of $113.82 and a 12 month high of $167.75.
 The company has a debt-to-equity ratio of 0.90, a current ratio of 1.31 and a quick ratio of 1.20.
 The stock has a market cap of $45.02 billion, a P/E ratio of 28.24 and a beta of 1.45.
 The stock’s 50 day moving average price is $145.70 and its 200 day moving average price is $146.75.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, December 29th.
-Investors of record on Monday, December 18th will be given a $0.4375 dividend.
-This represents a $1.75 annualized dividend and a yield of 1.19%.
-The ex-dividend date of this dividend is Friday, December 15th.
-Hess’s dividend payout ratio is currently 33.72%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, December 29th.
+Stockholders of record on Monday, December 18th will be given a dividend of $0.4375 per share.
+This represents a $1.75 annualized dividend and a dividend yield of 1.19%.
+The ex-dividend date is Friday, December 15th.
+Hess’s dividend payout ratio (DPR) is presently 33.72%.

-HES has been the topic of a number of research analyst reports.
-UBS Group reduced their target price on Hess from $210.00 to $195.00 and set a “buy” rating on the stock in a report on Thursday, December 14th.
-Citigroup increased their target price on Hess from $155.00 to $163.00 and gave the stock a “neutral” rating in a report on Wednesday, October 18th.
-Raymond James reaffirmed a “market perform” rating on shares of Hess in a report on Tuesday, October 24th.
-Bank of America increased their target price on Hess from $205.00 to $210.00 in a report on Wednesday, September 27th.
-Finally, Susquehanna reaffirmed a “neutral” rating and set a $160.00 target price (down previously from $197.00) on shares of Hess in a report on Thursday, October 26th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat, Hess presently has a consensus rating of “Hold” and a consensus price target of $172.18.

 Hess Corporation, an exploration and production company, explores, develops, produces, purchases, transports, and sells crude oil, natural gas liquids (NGLs), and natural gas.
 The company operates in two segments, Exploration and Production, and Midstream.
 It conducts production operations primarily in the United States, Guyana, the Malaysia/Thailand Joint Development Area, and Malaysia; and exploration activities principally offshore Guyana, the U.S.